 Teeth bonding can be used to address a wide range of cosmetic dental issues.
 Some of the common dental issues that can be treated with teeth bonding include:

-- Repairing of a chipped or cracked tooth
+• Repairing of a chipped or cracked tooth

-- Improving the appearance of a discolored or stained tooth
+• Improving the appearance of a discolored or stained tooth

-- Altering the shape and size of a tooth
+• Altering the shape and size of a tooth

-- Closing the gaps between the teeth
+• Closing the gaps between the teeth

-- Protect the root of a tooth that is exposed due to gum recession.
+• Protect the root of a tooth that is exposed due to gum recession.

 As seen, teeth bonding is a versatile treatment option for those who are looking to enhance the overall appearance of their smile and protect their teeth from further dental erosion.
-It is also significantly more affordable option than other alternatives such as dental crowns or porcelain veneers.
+It is also a much more affordable option than other alternatives such as dental crowns or porcelain veneers.
 More importantly, it is less invasive, making it a preferred option among those who dislike visits to the dentist.

-6 Disadvantages of Teeth Bonding
+10 Disadvantages of Teeth Bonding to Know

-- Can Be Stained: Composite resin stains more easily than porcelain veneers as it is more porous.
+1. Can Be Stained: Composite resin stains more easily than porcelain veneers as it is more porous.
 As such, certain habits such as smoking or frequent drinking of coffee or tea can cause the composite resin to be stained.
 It is important that people with teeth bonding brush their teeth regularly and undergo regularly dental checkup.

-- Cannot Be Whitened: Due to the nature of resin, teeth bonding will not respond to any whitening treatment.
+2. Cannot Be Whitened: Due to the nature of resin, teeth bonding will not respond to any whitening treatment.
 Most dentist recommend their patients to first undergo teeth whitening treatment before the application of teeth bonding.
 The color of the resin material will then be matched to the whitened teeth.

-- May Not Be Aesthetically Pleasing: The aesthetic appearance of the teeth bonding highly depends on the skill set and experience of the dentist.
+3. May Not Be Aesthetically Pleasing: The aesthetic appearance of the teeth bonding highly depends on the skill set and experience of the dentist.
 Any dentist can easily apply composite resin onto a tooth but it requires artistic acumen and years of experience to sculpt and create a pleasing teeth bonding.
 You may end up spending more money if the new teeth bonding needs to be replaced due to poor application or appearance.

-- Brittle And Easily Damaged: As compared to other cosmetic material, composite resin can break or chip under pressure.
+6. Brittle And Easily Damaged: As compared to other cosmetic material, composite resin can break or chip under pressure.
 As such, it is important to take a conscious effort to avoid grinding or chewing hard food as it can cause the teeth bonding to crack, chip, or detach from the teeth.
 If you are taking part in activities that involve physical contact such as rugby, always wear a sports mouthguard to protect your teeth bonding from trauma.

-- Does Not Cover Entire Tooth: Teeth bonding is only meant to cover and protect a portion of the tooth.
+10. Does Not Cover Entire Tooth: Teeth bonding is only meant to cover and protect a portion of the tooth.
 In contrast, dental crown covers the entire tooth, providing all-round protection; it is preferred over teeth bonding when the tooth suffers from a major chip or is significantly decayed, and requires significant repair and protection.

 Due to the limitations of teeth bonding, most dentist recommend the dental procedure only for treatments that require a temporary, minor cosmetic change, or to correct low bite pressure.
 In most other cases, dental crowns and porcelain veneers are preferred due to its strength, longevity, as well as overall aesthetic appearance.